 Engaging in extensive interaction with all members of the OCRA constituency, she serves as a critical point person in expanding OCRA’s social reach, setting the tone for all methods of communication with the community through writing, editing and designing the print newsletter, bi-weekly e-newsletter, e-blasts, custom event pages, and other organizational publications.

 Lindsey earned a BA in Creative Writing from Grand Valley State University and, prior to joining OCRA, dedicated her career to serving nonprofit organizations in Brooklyn and Manhattan.

-Jon Zeidman, Vice President, Development
+Jon Zeidman, Chief Development Officer

 Jon Zeidman is responsible for the design, implementation and oversight of OCRA’s fundraising programs including annual giving, major gifts, direct mail, corporate partnerships, foundation relations and special events.
 He has more than 13 years of experience in the nonprofit sector.